jslicense/spdx-expression-parse.js/README.md

 })

 assert.deepEqual(
-  // Dual licensed under LGPL 2.1 or a combination of the Three-Clause
+  // Dual licensed under either:
+  // - LGPL 2.1
-  // BSD License and the MIT License. parse('(LGPL-2.1 OR BSD-3-Clause AND MIT)'),
+  // - a combination of Three-Clause BSD and MIT parse('(LGPL-2.1 OR BSD-3-Clause AND MIT)'),
   {
     left: {license: 'LGPL-2.1'},